Lyme Disease in Greenville

 What is Lyme Disease?

 Lyme Disease is a bacterial infection that is transmitted to humans and other animals by ticks.
-In Greenville and Spartanburg the Ixodes scapularis aka black-legged tick aka deer tick is the culprit.
+In Greenville and throughout South Carolina, Ixodes scapularis aka black-legged tick aka deer tick is the culprit.
 The deer tick is found throughout wooded areas in the Carolinas.
 Ticks are tiny and, therefore, hard to avoid and hard to know when they’ve attached themselves to you.
 The nymph (teenage) ticks can spread Lyme unseen as they are often no bigger than a poppy seed.
 If you have spent time outdoors where ticks are commonly found it is important to check yourself and your pets for them when you go inside.

 Symptoms of Lyme Disease

 One of the first signs of Lyme Disease is a red expanding rash at the bite

 site called an erythema migrans or bulls-eye rash, usually within 3-30

 days after being bitten.
 20-30% of Lyme Disease cases never get the bulls-eye

 rash.
 The onset of other symptoms may begin to occur at this time and